 Fight for your staff, and in return, they will fight for you.
 And that’s how you impress your boss and become invaluable to the organization.

 8. Be a Leader: Practice what you Preach

 You can’t be the person setting the rules, then breaking them.
 Life doesn’t work that way.
-Lead by example, they say – actually nowadays they demand it.
+Lead by example, they say – actually, nowadays they demand it.
 If you yourself demand that your team be punctual to work every day, as the leader who is seen to be more capable and reliable, you can’t be the last person to enter the office.
-Break the rules one time too often and it’ll just be a matter of time before your authority and power gets undermined.
+Break the rules one time too often, and it’ll just be a matter of time before your authority and power get undermined.

 Ultimately, how you behave as a leader affects the entire team you’re leading.
-A team is only as disciplined as how their leader is.
+A team is only as disciplined as how its leader.

 Read more: 8 Tips To Simplify Your Work Life